jidtuit/meta-java/README.md

     * Source code: Double myVar = 42;
     * Is returned by the library as a field with the initializer that equals to 42.0F.
 * It doesn't read the body of constructors, methods, default implementations or static blocks for initializing
+* Constructors are regular methods with return type == null.
+There is a isConstructor() method to filter.